w3f/polkadot-wiki/docs/learn/learn-staking.md

 The current staking rate on Polkadot still assumes the absence of parachains, with the suggested ideal staking rate of 75%.
 You can track the progress on the issue to adjust it [here](https://github.com/paritytech/polkadot/pull/5872).
 This has already been adjusted on Kusama.
-The ideal staking rate on Kusama was 50.5% when there were 49 parachain slots.
+At the time of updating this section, the ideal staking rate on Kusama was 50.5% when there were 49 parachain slots.
 When the number of slots goes to 60, the ideal staking rate will be 45%.
 [Here](https://github.com/paritytech/polkadot/blob/master/runtime/kusama/src/lib.rs#L535)
 is the code for reference.